FKPX3118/DAHAKA-s-Filter/README.md

   >
   >***Note3**: If you want to use the SoundPack, you'll need the [Sound File](https://github.com/FKPX3118/DAHAKA-s-Filter/blob/main/README.md#-sound-file) to be installed.*
   >
-  >For uninstalling, click "Delete"
+  >For uninstalling a preset, click "Currently loaded" then click "Delete" for the one you don't want.
+Click "Apply" to ensure the changes.
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/2c41f766-64e8-46bf-a4d9-14600dd05f3f" alt="Image" width="400">

-  ### Step 5 (Optional)
+  ### Step 5
-  >Create your own preset and then load it at last.
-This will help you to keep your own personal favorite changes for this filter, so you don't need to change anything each time you receive an update.
-  >Here is how: go to FilterBlade

-  ### Step 6
   >SAVE & EXPORT -> Sync or download locally to %userprofile%/Documents/My Games/Path of Exile
   >
   >In game Option, choose the filter you want